-Since the first HIV products became available nearly two decades ago, Merck has worked to expand access to our medicines, build healthcare infrastructure, and address health and development challenges around the world.
+Since the first HIV products became available nearly three decades ago, we have worked to expand access to our medicines, build healthcare infrastructure, and address health and development challenges around the world.

-More than 1.2 million people in the U.S. are living with HIV at the end of 2015.
+An estimated 1.1 million people in the U.S. were living with HIV at the end of 2015.

-1 in 8 people living with HIV don’t know it
+1 in 7 people living with HIV did not know it.

-It is estimated that currently only 51% of people with HIV know their status around the world
+It is estimated that currently only 70 percent of people with HIV know their status around the world

 We continue to explore ways to enhance access to our HIV medicines, particularly in the developing world, and through partnerships that seek to strengthen health systems to better deliver prevention and treatment services.
 Clearly, the need is too great for any one stakeholder to address, requiring coordinated efforts among many.
 We are committed to working with governments, donors, innovative and generic manufacturers, multilateral organizations and civil society to address the full range of factors affecting access.LEARN MORE